ssayle/plant-humanities/Dioscoreavillosa/README.md

 ### Striking Out: Marker in the Mexican Landscape

 Despite its seeming abundance, the yield of diosgenin from *Dioscorea villosa* was low, and therefore not economically feasible.
 Marker tried producing the compound from other plants, including Beth root, or *Trillium erectum*, which he gathered on an expedition to North Carolina.
-He noted “the roots are only about the size of your thumb.
-Collection of one hundred pounds a year would be about the limit.”[^ref17] In 1942, he updated his findings, writing “the easy conversion of diosgenin to progesterone made necessary the investigation of additional plant sources.”
+He noted "the roots are only about the size of your thumb.
+Collection of one hundred pounds a year would be about the limit."[^ref17] In 1942, he updated his findings, writing "the easy conversion of diosgenin to progesterone made necessary the investigation of additional plant sources."
 He lists eight additional species, all sampled in the eastern United States.[^ref18]

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/2e/Red_Trillium_plant%2C_Mer_Bleue.jpg"
        label="Beth root, one of the species Marker harvested while trying to find a cheaper source of diosgenin.
 Image credit: D. Gordon E. Robertson, 2012.
 Via Wikimedia Commons." author="D. Gordon E. Robertson, 2012."
        fit="contain">

-[Marker](https://www.acs.org/content/dam/acsorg/education/whatischemistry/landmarks/progesteronesynthesis/marker-degradation-creation-of-the-mexican-steroid-industry-by-russell-marker-commemorative-booklet.pdf) ultimately decided that “no plant in northern North America contained sufficient material to be an inexhaustible source of <span eid="Q177911">steroids</span> for medicinal purposes,” and set out beyond the eastern United States in search of an economically feasible source of diosgenin, focusing on the genus *Dioscorea*.[^ref19] Botanists from Penn State connected him to their networks, and while spending time with a botanist in Texas, he opened a random book by his bedside where he saw the image of a large, tuberous root.
-The caption read, “This specimen was collected just where the highway from Mexico to Veracruz, between Orizaba and Cordoba, crosses over the Barranca [gorge] de Metlac.”
+[Marker](https://www.acs.org/content/dam/acsorg/education/whatischemistry/landmarks/progesteronesynthesis/marker-degradation-creation-of-the-mexican-steroid-industry-by-russell-marker-commemorative-booklet.pdf) ultimately decided that "no plant in northern North America contained sufficient material to be an inexhaustible source of <span eid="Q177911">steroids</span> for medicinal purposes," and set out beyond the eastern United States in search of an economically feasible source of diosgenin, focusing on the genus *Dioscorea*.[^ref19] Botanists from Penn State connected him to their networks, and while spending time with a botanist in Texas, he opened a random book by his bedside where he saw the image of a large, tuberous root.
+The caption read, "This specimen was collected just where the highway from Mexico to Veracruz, between Orizaba and Cordoba, crosses over the Barranca [gorge] de Metlac."
 Marker left for Mexico in 1941, searching for a species he knew in his extremely limited Spanish as *cabeza de negro*.[^ref20]

 <param ve-image url="https://raw.githubusercontent.com/plant-humanities/media/main/Dioscoreavillosa/orizaba.jpg"
        label="An aerial view of Orizaba in Veracruz (Keystone View Company, 1919).
 Source: Library of Congress."